Standards and Ethos

 As a compulsory element of your studies, the course creates opportunities for students to explore, question, evaluate and reflect on their own beliefs alongside the beliefs of others; growing in understanding of Catholic faith and practice.
 Topics of study are reviewed annually and student feedback is welcomed to create a balanced and relevant programme of study for young people living out their faith in the modern world.
 Such topics include beliefs about life after death, the role of religion in relationships and the value of marriage in modern society alongside a variety of other philosophical and ethical issues.
 Although the topics of study are firmly rooted in Catholic Church teaching, the programme embraces and welcomes input from all faith backgrounds, or none at all, which we hope will appeal to all students.

 The Religious Education department also works closely with the school’s Lay Chaplain in providing opportunities for students to become more involved in developing the Catholic life of the school through student leadership.
 Such involvement is recognised and welcomed in forming part of the Religious Studies programme, as application of our values and beliefs within our school community and beyond, is truly what makes us a Living Christian Experience.

 Private study takes place in non-timetabled lessons, and students are not allowed to leave the school site.
-The Library is a Sixth Form Study area for private silent study where PCs are available.
-The Senior Dining Room is an area for silent study and the Junior Dining Room is available for group study.
-Wireless internet access is available for Sixth Form use and a list of free rooms available for study is published for Sixth Form students.
+Computers are available in the Study Centre and there are a number of other rooms which can be used for silent study.
+Wireless internet access is available for Sixth Form use.
 Students are expected to use their time effectively, continuing work started and set in classes, and to pursue the wider background reading essential for the successful completion of all courses.
 Being able to learn independently is key to achieving at the highest level.

-- Facial and body piercings are discouraged and should be removed or appropriately covered.
+- Facial and body piercings should be removed.